Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Denver and its opponents have gone over the current 44-point total in three of nine games (33.3%) this season.
+- Denver has combined with its opponents to put up more than 45 points in three of nine games this season.

-- Philadelphia has combined with its opponents to score more than 44 points in six of nine games this season.
+- Philadelphia's games have gone over 45 points in six of nine chances this season.

-- The combined points per game average of the two teams, 46, is 2.0 points above Sunday's over/under.
+- Sunday's total is 1.0 point lower than the two team's combined 46 points per game average.

-- These two squads combine to surrender 41.2 points per game, 2.8 fewer than this contest's over/under.
+- This contest's over/under is 3.8 points greater than the 41.2 these two squads combine to surrender per game this season.

-- In 2020, games involving the Eagles have averaged a total of 49.8 points, 5.8 more than the set total in this contest.
+- In 2020, games involving the Eagles have averaged a total of 49.8 points, 4.8 more than the set over/under in this contest.

 Broncos stats and trends